-ANNEX 15-VI
+ANNEX 15-V

 Proliferation financing - Risk assessment of customers and products

 1. The purpose of a risk-based approach is not the elimination of risk but rather that firms involved in high risk activity understand the risks they face and have the appropriate policies, procedures and processes in place to manage such risk.
 Equally, even reasonably applied controls will not identify and detect all instances of proliferation.